MichaelHochriegl/SignalRGen/README.md

 }
 ```

-In the example above you see a simply client description that has one simple method that will be translated into a client
+In the example above, you see a simple client description that has one simple method that will be translated into a client
 method.
 Notice the `HubUri` that is set inside the `HubClient` attribute.
-With this you can define on which route your hub is
+With this, you can define on which route your hub is
 listening on.
 Also notice that your method should return a `Task`.